-- Complete the program you started before attempting more than 150% of the hours required to complete that program.
+- Complete the program you started before attempting more than 150% of the hours required.

 This 150% is determined through the calculation of "attempted hours."

 - Courses in which you remain enrolled at the end of the tuition refund period each semester, even if you later withdraw from these courses.

 - Courses which are of a remedial or prerequisite nature.

-- If you change your program of study at KCC, you still will be judged under the 150% time frame established for your original program unless a Financial Aid Satisfactory Academic Progress Appeal is approved.
+- If you change your program of study at KCC, you still will be evaluated under the 150% time frame established for your original program unless a Financial Aid Satisfactory Academic Progress Appeal is approved.
 Consult a KCC advisor.